FerhatAvdic/jekyllblog/README.md

 The changes will be pushed and applied on netlify server.

-* Jekyll is convention-based so the post names appear in the following format: __YYYY:MM:DD-post-title-in-lowercase__ The generator also used something called _front matter_ which looks like this in your markdown files:
+* Jekyll is convention-based so the post names appear in the following format: __YYYY:MM:DD-post-title-in-lowercase__ The generator also used something called _front matter_ which looks like the code from below in your markdown files.
+You should use this as a template for your future posts so this data is automatically added to them.

 ```
 ---